 Description This statement should be used only in rare circumstances.
 It explicitly recreates the statistics that are used by the optimizer.
 Syntax CREATE STATISTICS table-name [(column-list)] Usage This statement recreates the statistics that Adaptive Server Anywhere uses to optimize database queries.
 These statistics analyze the distribution of data in the database for the specified table.
 The process of running CREATE STATISTICS is time-consuming because it performs ordered scans of the entire table.
 In rare circumstances, when your database queries are very variable, and when data distribution is not uniform or the data is changing frequently, you may improve performance by running CREATE STATISTICS against a table or column.
 This causes an ordered scan of the table or column, using an index if possible.
 CREATE STATISTICS overwrites existing statistics.
 You do not need to drop statistics before executing it.
 CREATE STATISTICS creates histograms for the specified table, regardless of the size of the table or the setting of MIN_TABLE_SIZE_FOR_HISTOGRAM.
 You can also create statistics using the LOAD TABLE statement.
 Permissions Must have DBA authority.
 Side effects Query plans will probably change.
-See also "DROP STATISTICS statement" on page 406 "ALTER DATABASE statement" on page 205 "MIN_TABLE_SIZE_FOR_HISTOGRAM option" on page 583 of the book ASA Database Administration Guide "LOAD TABLE statement" on page 472 Standards and compatibility SQL/92 Vendor extension.
-SQL/99 Vendor extension.
+See also "DROP STATISTICS statement" on page 418 "ALTER DATABASE statement" on page 225 "MIN_TABLE_SIZE_FOR_HISTOGRAM option [database]" [ASA Database Administration Guide, page 609] "LOAD TABLE statement" on page 486 Standards and ◆ SQL/92 Vendor extension. compatibility ◆ SQL/99 Vendor extension.